compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 _**CoDuals**_

-CoDuals are simply used to bundle together values and fdata, depending upon context.
+CoDuals are simply used to bundle together a primal and an associated fdata, depending upon context.
-Occassionally, they are used to pair together values and tangents.
+Occassionally, they are used to pair together a primal and a tangent.